Mosquito Control Services

 - Keep your trash cans covered and sealed

 - Do not overfill flower pots causing excess water in the drip trays

 - If you have tarps covering firewood or other areas in your yard, shake them off regularly.

 It’s important after you empty the water however, to clean these areas with soap and water.
 Eggs can remain stuck to these areas even in the absence of water and then hatch later.
 Keeping your yard mosquito free requires vigilance.

 The Danger of Mosquitoes

-We humans take extreme precautions when it comes to protecting ourselves against blood-borne pathogens and diseases.
+We take extreme precautions when it comes to protecting ourselves against blood-borne pathogens and diseases.
 Within hospitals, we are beyond careful to protect patients and medical personnel alike from passing contagious diseases around.
 Mosquitoes however, pass blood infected with disease without a care from person to person, completely unrestricted and unrestrained.
-These mosquitoes are vehicles for disease transmission and once they pick up the virus from a host, it is able to reproduce within the mosquito.
-When the mosquito bites again, it transfers that virus through its saliva to the new host.
+These mosquitoes are vehicles for disease transmission and once they pick up a virus from a host, the virus is able to reproduce within the mosquito.
+Then, when the mosquito bites again, it transfers that virus through its saliva to the new host.

 What Diseases Do Mosquitoes Carry?